Raquele-Crotti/Todo/README.md

-# ToDo - A To Do List Application
+# ToDo - A To-Do List Application
 Application features a fluid user interface through advanced concepts in Javascript which allows users to rapidly add content.

 ## Table of contents